-At December 31, 2014 and 2013, the Company had 2,000,000 authorized shares of \$.10 par value Series A preferred stock; none was issued or outstanding.
+At December 31, 2015 and 2014, the Company had 2,000,000 authorized shares of \$.10 par value Series A preferred stock; none was issued or outstanding.

 On October 19, 2009, the Company redeemed all outstanding shares of its 7% Cumulative Contingent Convertible, Junior Preferred Stock, \$10, Series D, \$0.10 par value, issued in 1992, ("the Series D Preferred Stock") for \$10.00 per share (\$256,940 in the aggregate for the 25,694 shares of Series D Preferred Stock outstanding).
-The redemption price is payable upon presentation and surrender by Series D preferred stockholders of their Series D preferred stock certificates in the manner provided in the notice of redemption.
-As of December 31, 2014, the Company has paid \$231,430 to stockholders for the redemptions.
-From and after the redemption effective date in 2009, the Series D Preferred Stock is no longer deemed to be outstanding, and all rights of the holders thereof as stockholders of the Company ceased (other than the right to receive the redemption price from the Company).
-As of December 31, 2014, the Company still owes \$25,510 to Series D Preferred stockholders who have not yet redeemed their shares.
+The redemption price was payable upon presentation and surrender by Series D preferred stockholders of their Series D preferred stock certificates in the manner provided in the notice of redemption.
+From and after the redemption effective date in 2009, the Series D Preferred Stock is no longer deemed to be outstanding, and all rights of the holders thereof as stockholders of the Company ceased.
+As of December 31, 2015, the Company has paid out the full \$256,940 redemption proceeds.